keithalewis/lac/libffi.md

-A union is a struct with one element having maximum size and alignment.
+A union is a struct with one element having maximum size and alignment of its members.